 Q. Where can I more information about our trash & recycling service?
 A. Please review our trash & recycling page.

-Q. What color should I paint my outdoor light post or my fence; where can I get paint?
-A. Light posts throughout Pine Creek are inconsistent in the application of paint color.
-To simplify the issue, the board decided that all light posts should be painted black.
-The correct color is Benjamin Moore Onyx 2133-10.
-You can pick up the correct color at any Home Depot or Lowes hardware stores with the above information.
+Q. What color should I paint my fence?
+Where can I get paint?
 There are two types of fencing in Pine Creek - the dark green metal "view" fence, and the brown wood plank fence.
 Much of the fencing is maintained by PCVA, but if you wish to paint your own fence, the correct paint / stain colors are: Green View Fence: Kwal-Howell Olympic Pine 8596N (or a computer matched color) in eggshell finish available at the Kwal/Sherwin Williams paint stores.
-To be safe (in case the store does not have the color codes on file), please contact email@example.com to be sent the color codes.
-Brown Wood Plank Fence: The required stain color is Sherwin Williams Exterior Woodscapes Latex Flat Stain IFC 8012N, N12-607 Cabot Brown (or a computer matched wood stain).
+To be safe (in case the store does not have the color codes on file), please contact firstname.lastname@example.org to be sent the color codes.
+Brown Wood Plank Fence: The required stain color is Sherwin Williams Exterior Woodscapes Latex Flat Stain IFC 8012NP, N12-607 Cabot Brown (or a computer matched wood stain).
 This is a custom color available at the Sherwin Williams paint store (719-590-9393).
-Home Depot and Lowe's also carry a BEHR stain that is the equivalent - please contact firstname.lastname@example.org to be sent the color codes.
+Home Depot and Lowe's also carry a BEHR stain that is the equivalent.
 The privacy wood fence pickets are available at Home Depot.

 Q. I'm having problems with coyotes.
 What can I do?
 A. The Association has investigated the issue and has information available for dealing with coyotes.